-### Easiest Brisket with Braised Onions
+### Easiest Brisket with Braised Onions: A Hassle-Free Recipe for Jewish Celebrations

 #### Ingredients